 This offer is not available for residents of Quebec.
 For Quebec residents, please click here.

 It comes as no surprise that travelers in Canada love the Aeroplan rewards program, which offers special discounts and benefits to those who fly with Air Canada.
 Aeroplan miles are the rewards currency that are collected via any Aeroplan card, but the best and most accessible comes from TD: the Aeroplan® Visa Infinite.
-This card will quickly deliver value with its generous 40000-mile introductory bonus, of which 15,000 Miles comes after a first purchase; 2X Aeroplan Miles on eligible Purchases in the first three months up to a total of 20,000 Miles and another 5,000 Aeroplan Miles when you add an authorized user before December 1, 2019.
+This card will quickly deliver value with its generous 30000-mile introductory bonus, of which 15,000 miles after a first purchase and an additional 5 points per $1 spent for the first three months; up to an extra 5,000 miles per month.
+30,000 potential bonus points total.